 Imabari, MAN ES, Mitsui E&S Machinery, ClassNK, ITOCHU ENEX and ITOCHU have agreed to jointly develop ships equipped with the main engine using ammonia as its main fuel.

-Mitsui, MOL, and Marubeni will invest in a long-term charter business currently promoted by MODEC for the purpose of providing an FPSO for use in the Marlim field off the coast of Brazil.
+Mitsui and MOL have participated in a long-term charter business operated by MODEC for the purpose of providing the FPSO for use in the Area 1 block offshore Mexico and a loan agreement for the Project was entered into on April 12, 2019.